DnyaneshwarM/DM47/DFSApplication.md

 4) Detecting cycle in a graph
 A graph has cycle if and only if we see a back edge during DFS.
 So we can run DFS for the graph and check for back edges.
 (See this for details)

+5)  Searching for solutions in artificial intelligence or web-crawling.